algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 To ensure every feature and all possible bugs have been tested and mitigated, test cases are created and stored in GitHub Projects.

-They are defined and classed on different feature names corresponding to the device and the project.
+They are defined and classed by different feature names corresponding to the device and the project.
 The different names are the following:

 - NFC